Ktn-mariam/menu-management/README.md

 ## API Endpoints

-This application has 3 APIs
+This NodeJS application has 3 APIs.
+The menu is divided into 3 parts: Category, SubCategory, and Item.
+Categories have subcategories.
+Items can be created under categories and subCategories.

-1. Category API:
+1. ***Category API:***

 The category API has the following 4 endpoints:

 | Action |  Route  | Method |